Stony Creek Granite: Bedrock of America

 Every block of stone holds a story.
 Not just in its geologic past, but also in the ways that stone becomes part of human history.
 In 1886 the Statue of Liberty presided over New York harbor to greet waves of immigrants earnest for their chance to pursue the American dream.
 Lady Liberty stands on a pedestal built from American granite quarried 80 miles away, off Long Island Sound.
 The stone is from Branford Connecticut, which was home to more than a dozen quarries and a workforce of skilled stonemasons and quarriers from around the world.
 Families from Italy, Sweden, Germany, England, Ireland, Scotland, and Finland settled in Connecticut to work in the dusty, noisy, and prosperous quarries.
 These immigrants built the very foundation of one of the defining symbols of America, which in turn welcomed thousands of new immigrants to American shores.

-Stony Creek Quarry employee Darrell Petit admires how “the great immigration workforce” played a large role in launching the Stony Creek granite into prominence.
+Darrell Petit, who’s worked at the Stony Creek Quarry for over 30 years, admires how “the great immigration workforce” played a large role in launching the Stony Creek granite into prominence.
 Over 160 years later, Stony Creek’s legacy shines as brightly as ever, upholding tradition while keeping a clear eye on the future.

 “We have a really patriotic story,” says Tom Cleveland, Director of Sustainability at Stony Creek Quarry.
 Behind every successful quarry is a collaboration between the forces of nature that created the stone, and human inventiveness that built it into a successful venture.
 What better time to celebrate American ingenuity and craftsmanship than right now?